-Don Pedro Lake is also one of the few lakes in the state where camping along the undeveloped lakeshore is permitted.
+Don Pedro Lake is also one of the few lakes where camping along the undeveloped lakeshore is permitted.
 For those who truly want to get away from it all, this is the place to do it.
-There are restrictions on vehicle access to “Dispersed Area Camping Zones”, and many people choose to take their boats into these locations instead.
+There are restrictions on vehicle access to “Dispersed Area Camping Zones,” and many people choose to take their boats to these locations instead.

-Blue Oaks is the other campground that lies amongst the rolling hills on the west shore of the lake.
-Spectacular views of the valley, and across the waters of the lake can be had at many campsites.
-Blue Oaks is the perfect spot to plan a family get together or another group event.
+Blue Oaks is the other campground that lies amongst the rolling hills on the lake’s west shore.
+Spectacular views of the valley and across the waters of the lake can be had at many campsites.
+Blue Oaks is the perfect spot to plan a family gets-together or another group event.

-There are a separate camping and picnic area that can comfortably accommodate 200 people.
-Prior reservations are necessary for to secure this location.
+There are separate camping and picnic areas that can comfortably accommodate 200 people.
+Prior reservations are necessary to secure this location.
 Even if the weather refuses to cooperate, your group will have a large covered dining area to retreat to.

 To the east of the lake, the Moccasin Point Recreation Area has been established.
 The campground is nestled in the canyon where the Moccasin Creek and Don Pedro Lake come together.
 The fishing opportunities here are excellent.
-Try your luck in the open water of the lake or in the cool waters of the stream.
-There is a marina, and fish cleaning station on site.
+Try your luck in the open water of the lake or the cool waters of the stream.

-And fishing is one big draw to Don Pedro Lake.
-The lake is open year round and is well-stocked with several species of fish, including Black, Spotted, and Smallmouth Bass.
+Fishing is one big draw to Don Pedro Lake.
+The lake is open year-round and well-stocked with several fish species, including Black, Spotted, and Smallmouth Bass.
 Healthy populations of Chinook and Kokanee Salmon are especially prolific in the reservoir area.

-For those who decide they need to inject a shot of adrenaline into their vacation, Don Pedro will not disappoint!
-White water rafting adventures are close at hand.
-Dare to take on the 18 miles of wild water winding down the Tuolumne River before it empties itself into the lake.
+Don Pedro will not disappoint those who decide they need to inject a shot of adrenaline into their vacation!
+Whitewater rafting adventures are close at hand.
+Dare to take on the 18 miles of wild water winding down the Tuolumne River before emptying itself into the lake.